ellipsephp/container-reflection/README.md

 ## Auto-wiring

-The `->make(string $class)` method of the `ReflectionContainer` class allows to construct instances of the given class by using auto-wiring.
+The `->make(string $class)` method of the `ReflectionContainer` class allows to build instances of the given class by using auto-wiring.
 It first checks if the container contains the given class name, in which case it just returns the instance provided by the container.
-Otherwise it constructs an instance of the class by recursively calling the `->make()` method on all its type hinted constructor parameters.
-This way it is no longer needed to define the whole tree of dependencies required to construct an instance of a class, yet it still relies on the instances provided by the container when special construction logic is needed.
+Otherwise it build an instance of the class by recursively calling the `->make()` method on all its type hinted constructor parameters.
+This way it is no longer needed to define the whole tree of dependencies required to build an instance of a class, yet it still relies on the instances provided by the container when special construction logic is needed.

-When a parameter is type hinted as `Psr\Container\ContainerInterface`, the decorated container will be injected.

-When the given class does not exists, the `ReflectionContainer` instance will throw a `Ellipse\Container\Exceptions\ClassDoesNotExistException`.
+When it fails (for some reason a constructor parameter value can't be inferred), the thrown exception will have a clever error message, recursively appending all the error messages until the first error is found.

 Please note a new instance of the class is created on every `->make()` call.
 If a singleton is needed, it has to be defined in the container.